haileyprw/M6.2Lab/README.md

-# web-dev-starter
+# M6.2 Lab

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a project to use HTML, CSS, and JavaScript in order to create an online template mimicking the one provided.

 ## Getting Started